BrokenShell/Fortuna/benchmarks/README.md

 - silently discard errors;
 - include input construction in a measurement unintentionally;
 - paste stale result transcripts into project documentation.

+The `shuffle-algorithms` suite is an internal native-loop comparison.
+It runs Knuth-B and reverse Fisher-Yates through same-shaped Cython entry points, the same Storm generator, module ownership model, and lock policy.
+It resets the generator and creates a fresh list outside every timed sample; each timed batch then repeatedly shuffles that list.
+The loops differ only in their bounded-index order and swap traversal.